 - Change the furnace filter.
 Many seniors cannot get outdoors as often during the winter months, so to help ensure that they are breathing nice, clean air, ensure that the furnace filter is changed on a regular basis.

 - Clean out the eavestroughs.
-During the fall, the home’s eavestroughs can fill up with fallen leaves and other debris.
+During the fall season, the home’s eavestroughs can fill up with fallen leaves and other debris.
 This can make the eaves less effective at diverting rainwater and melting snow away from home, resulting in potential foundation damage over time.
 To help your senior loved one avoid a potentially expensive repair bill, arrange to have the eaves cleaned out after the trees in the area lost most of their leaves.

 - Ensure that smoke and CO2 detectors are working.
 For seniors living on their own, home safety should always be a top priority.
 Smoke and CO2 detectors should be tested at least twice a year – and it is often recommended that it should be done at the start and end of Daylight Savings Time.